Snapchat/KeyDB-docs/docs/commands.md

 the scripting engine is able to, alternatively, replicate the sequence of write commands resulting from the script execution, instead of replicating the script itself.
 See the next section for more information.

 In this section we'll assume that scripts are replicated by sending the whole script.
 Let's call this replication mode **whole scripts replication**.

 The main drawback with the *whole scripts replication* approach is that scripts are required to have the following property:

-* The script must always evaluates the same KeyDB _write_ commands with the same arguments given the same input data set.
+* The script must always execute the same KeyDB _write_ commands with the same arguments given the same input data set.
   Operations performed by the script cannot depend on any hidden (non-explicit) information or state that may change as script execution proceeds or between